Cap-go/website/content/blog/manage-dev-and-prod-build-with-github-actions.md

 This will install and build your dependency before sending it to Capgo.

-If your command for build is different you can change it in the `build_code` step.
+If your command for build is different, you can change it in the `build_code` step.

-If you need env var use the `MY_ENV_VAR` and set the secret in your github project setting, then secret then Github Action.
+If you need environment variable, use the `MY_ENV_VAR` and set the secret in your GitHub project setting, then secret then GitHub Action.

-If don't remove it.
+If you don't remove it.

 To make Capgo upload work, you need to get your API key for Capgo add it in the [secret of your GitHub repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets) as `CAPGO_TOKEN`.